gvdb/crowns/README.md

 ## Setup
 1. Determine the dealer in whatever random way players choose
-1. For a 2 player game shuffle a deck of 52 standard playing cards (A – K, four suits)
+1. For a 2 player game shuffle a standard 52-playing-card deck (A – K, four suits)
-    1. See end of document for +3 player variant
+    1. See end of document for 3+ player variant
 1. The dealer deals 5 cards to each player
 1. Any player may choose to "mulligan".
 A new hand is dealt to the player and the cards from their original hand are shuffled back into the deck.
 Players can only mulligan once at the start of the game
 1. Place the remaining Deck of cards between players.
 Each player will draw from this Deck